-As of March 31, 2020, no marketable securities are considered to be other-than-temporarily impaired.
 The Company uses the specific identification method when calculating realized gains and losses.
-For the three months ended March 31, 2020, the Company recorded approximately \$64,000 in realized gains on available-for-sale securities.
+For the three months ended March 31, 2021 and 2020, respectively, the Company recorded approximately \$54,000 and \$64,000 in realized gains on available-for-sale securities, which is included in other income, net on the condensed statements of operations.